Revanth2106/CEG3006-V2P-Project/README.md

 ---

-**Prompt 2 — Latency Budget (Claude)**
+**Prompt 2 — Latency Budget (Gemini)**
 > *"For a V2P safety system using DSRC / IEEE 802.11p with a smartphone relay and BLE connection to a haptic insole, estimate the end-to-end latency budget breakdown and determine whether it is safe for a pedestrian at a crossing with vehicles travelling at 50 km/h."*

-**Output summary:** Claude produced a latency breakdown (802.11p ~50 ms, smartphone processing ~50 ms, BLE relay ~10 ms, app logic ~20 ms, total ~130 ms) and calculated that at 50 km/h a vehicle covers ~14 m/s, requiring at least ~1.5 s of pedestrian reaction time.
+**Output summary:** Gemini produced a latency breakdown (802.11p ~50 ms, smartphone processing ~50 ms, BLE relay ~10 ms, app logic ~20 ms, total ~130 ms) and calculated that at 50 km/h a vehicle covers ~14 m/s, requiring at least ~1.5 s of pedestrian reaction time.
 It concluded that 130 ms was well within a safe 500 ms budget.

 **How we verified it:** The 802.11p transmission latency figure was verified against ETSI EN 302 663.
 The BLE latency estimate was checked against the published Bluetooth 5.0 specification.
 The vehicle kinematics calculation was independently redone by the team and confirmed correct.